TOUCH OF RED

 Development Director: Eric Umble

-Digital Creative Associate: Pam Panozzo
+Digital Creative & Development Associate: Pam Panozzo

 Press Agent: Kamila Slawinski